Ellen Concepcion – Executive Director and Community Science Workshops Program Manager

 Erica and Amy inspire, inform, and enable responsible environmental decision-making and sustainable practices by providing leadership opportunities in education for high school and elementary students to become agents of sustainable change.

-Community Science Workshop “CSW” Instructors provides hands-on tinkering with Science, Technology, Engineering, Art and Math (STEAM) in ways that foster curiosity, creativity, perseverance, and critical thinking.
+Community Science Workshop “CSW” Instructors provide hands-on tinkering with Science, Technology, Engineering, Art and Math (STEAM) in ways that foster curiosity, creativity, perseverance, and critical thinking.
 They engage students in grade-level appropriate hands-on science experiences.

 - Nicola Elliot